ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 ## ETL Process and Database Design

 Our dataset contains 15 CSV files, obtained from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
 The data, which was automatically collected by FitBit devices and voluntarily submitted for aggregation, should be considered fairly reliable due to the automated nature of its sensory collection.

 That being said, the data has certain limitations:

 - Though there are 33 unique user ids in the data, only 24 of them wore their wellness trackers during the night, which means we can only use data from those users to track sleep patterns and correlations to other collected data.
 We won't be able to rely on a standard T test to measure statistical signifance of our datapoints, since we don't have enough data to exceed the central limit theorum threshold.
+We can analyze the data to assess general trends, but ideally it would be better to have much more data.

 - One file, which contained data relating to the users' weight, contained only 8 unique IDs, and much of the data in that file was manually entered rather than being collected by the sensors in their FitBit devices.
-For these reasons, that file cannot be considered reliable and its data was omitted entirely from our analysis.
+For these reasons, that file cannot be considered reliable and its data was ultimately omitted from our analysis.

 ### Data Cleaning